-2.14 Retained earnings
+2.14 Accumulated losses

-Retained earnings consists of profit or losses for the financial year as disclosed in the statement of comprehensive income less foreign currency translation differences.
-Dividends declared by the Board of Directors are paid and accounted for as a deduction from retained earnings.
+Accumulated losses consists of profit or losses for the financial year as disclosed in the statement of comprehensive income less foreign currency translation differences.
+Dividends declared by the Board of Directors are paid are accounted for as an increase in accumulated losses.